 Applying the right filters in your ticket search can save you time and effort as you grade tickets for your team.
-With Smart Attributes, you will now have more tools to search for tickets that are relevant and drive actionable insights for your business.
+With Smart Attributes, you have more tools to search for tickets that are relevant and drive actionable insights for your business.

-Go to the top right of your screen and select Settings > Ticket/User Attributes.
+To configure, go to the top right of your screen and select Settings > Ticket/User Attributes.
 There will be 3 headers at the top of the screen to choose from.

 Add Your Own Custom Attribute